bdjang/horizontal-bars-email-templates/README.md

 ### Adding a linear gradient

-Adjusting the `background` property and the `linear-gradient` value
+Adjusting the `background` property and the `linear-gradient` value will create a smooth transition of colors in the data bars:

 ```html
 <table width="600">